buildout/buildout/doc/getting-started.rst

    - A ``buildout`` section in a Buildout configuration (in a particular buildout).

-     We'll use a lowercase fix-width font for these.
+     We'll use a lowercase fixed-width font for these.

 First steps
 ===========